Experienced San Diego Wrongful Termination Attorney Ready To Help You

 - Military/veteran status, and

 FEHA further prohibits any retaliation against any person for alleging a violation of FEHA.
 If your employer discharged you based on your membership in any of these classes, it constitutes wrongful termination.
-Speaking with a California wrongful termination attorney can help you assess the strength of your claim.
+Speaking with a San Diego wrongful termination attorney can help you assess the strength of your claim.

 2. Wrongful Termination Based on Using Leave